mcopley08/troll-me/README.md

 ## Things on the To-Do List

-- Create a section of the page right below the home screen explaining the application and how to use it.

 - When suggestions are displayed, have a color scheme that goes from dark to light (top to bottom).
 Right now it looks like a checkerboard.

 - Implement copy and paste buttons to make it easier to do this on mobile devices.